• Address:

 2006

-The project therefore included an archaeological field workshop for local experts and archaeology students of Salahaddin University in Erbil.
-In 2006, Czech archaeologists were the first foreign experts to participate in the research of this valuable site.
+The project included an archaeological field seminar/course for local experts and archaeology students from Salahaddin University in Erbil.
+In 2006, Czech archaeologists were the first foreign experts to be allowed to participate in the scientific exploration of this valuable site.

-An important part of the project was to carry out a comprehensive survey of the citadel, geophysical, structural, historical and restoration surveys, including documentation in 3D using photogrammetry.
+In addition to the course, a significant part of the project was focused on a comprehensive survey of the citadel.
+The work included geophysical, architectural-historical and restoration surveys and documentation, including 3D documentation using photogrammetry.

 The final report, submitted to the Kurdistan Regional Government, laid the foundation for the preservation of the site.
-The project initiated the establishment of a separate commission for the future revitalization of the citadel and a project to establish an archaeological and documentation center for the citadel.
+The project initiated the establishment of a autonomous commission for the future Erbil citadel revitalization and the intention to establish an archaeological and documentation center for the citadel.

-The citadel has been included by the UNESCO in the World Heritage List since 21 June 2014.
+The Erbil citadel has been later included by the UNESCO in the World Heritage List at 21 June 2014.